MrGiovanni/RadGPT/README.md

 ## Acknowledgement

-This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the McGovern Foundation.
+This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research, the Patrick J. McGovern Foundation Award, and the National Institutes of Health (NIH) under Award Number R01EB037669.
+We would like to thank the Johns Hopkins Research IT team in [IT@JH](https://researchit.jhu.edu/) for their support and infrastructure resources where some of these analyses were conducted; especially [DISCOVERY HPC](https://researchit.jhu.edu/research-hpc/).
 Paper content is covered by patents pending.